No single-use: How to limit your plastic waste as a traveller in Japan

 Almost everything in Japan is wrapped in plastic, often multiple times, causing a lot of plastic waste

-On the flipside, Japan is known for concepts like Mottainai (which means too good to waste) – the habit to repurpose and/or repair goods – and the associated Kintsugi, the skillful art of repairing broken pottery.
-Indeed, we came across quite a few small shops where the elderly owners earned a living from mending broken items.
+On the flip side, Japan is known for concepts like Mottainai (too good to waste) – the habit of repurposing and/or repairing goods – and the associated Kintsugi, the skilful art of repairing broken pottery.
+Indeed, we encountered quite a few small shops where the elderly owners earned a living from mending broken items.
 Another uniquely Japanese concept is Furoshiki – wrapping things in cloth (including food).
 That’s how my former boss’ Japanese wife would send him off in the morning: his lunch skillfully wrapped in a colourful cloth.

-How can both – the mindset of resource consciousness and the total opposite – exist at the same time?
+How can both – the mindset of resource consciousness and the total opposite – exist simultaneously?

 Hand painted Kintsugi pottery bowl